adopted-ember-addons/ember-infinity/README.md

 ### Option 2 - Route Mixin Approach (deprecated)

 Importing the `ember-infinity` Route Mixin and extending your route will give you access to `this.infinityModel` in your model hook.
+For various reasons (including you writing less code!), we have deprecated the use of the Route mixin and will phase it out by `v1.1`.

 ```js
 import Route from '@ember/routing/route';